TorbenAdelhelm/VampireMan/README.md

 Currently, only the preparation for the simulation software `pflotran` workflow is implemented.

-The minimum required python version is 3.11.
+The minimum required Python version is 3.11.

 ## Quickstart